subhodeeps/dotfiles/system-configs/README.md

 This directory contains configuration files for the Arch Linux environment on my ThinkPad.

+> [!CAUTION]
-**WARNING: Manual restoration required.
-Do not use automated scripts to blindly overwrite files in `/etc/`.
-System-specific identifiers (e.g., UUIDs in `fstab`) must be verified and updated to match the target machine to prevent boot failure.**
+> **Manual restoration is required.** Do not use automated scripts to overwrite files in `/etc/`.
+System-specific identifiers (e.g., UUIDs in `fstab`) must be verified and updated to match the target hardware configuration to prevent boot failure or data loss.

 ## 1. Boot & Hardware